Drug information provided by: Micromedex

 Press the patch firmly in place with the palm of your hand for about 30 seconds.
 Make sure there is good contact with your skin, especially around the edges of the patch.

-Do not apply any medicine, cream, or lotion on the skin at the application site before applying the patch.
+Do not place any medicine, cream, or lotion on the skin at the application site before applying the patch.

-Remove the patch about 9 hours after it was applied, or as directed by your doctor.
+Remove the patch 9 hours after it was applied or sooner if directed by your doctor.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.